chembl/FPSim2/README.md

 # FPSim2: Simple package for fast molecular similarity searches

-FPSim2 is designed to run fast compound similarity searches and to be easily integrated with any Python web framework in order to expose similarity services.
+FPSim2 is designed to run fast compound similarity searches with huge datasets and to be easily integrated with any Python web framework in order to expose similarity search services.
+FPSim2 excels using high search thresholds (>=0.7).

+Implementing:

+- State of the art population count algorithm for fingerprint sizes up to 2048 bits from https://arxiv.org/abs/1611.07612.
+Extra optimisations for fingeprints with sizes > 2048 also planned.
+- Bounds for sublinear speedups from https://pubs.acs.org/doi/abs/10.1021/ci600358f
+- A compressed file format with optimised read speed based in [PyTables](https://www.pytables.org/) and [BLOSC](http://www.blosc.org/pages/blosc-in-depth/).

 ## Installation

-Use a conda environment to install it:
+Use a conda environment to install it.
+Builds for linux and mac currently available:

     conda install -c efelix fpsim2